 Not only are they fascinating to watch from the side, if you’re able to place your tank so you can view this breed from the top, you’ll get to see the beautiful sight of their tails creating a butterfly image while the fish is at rest.

-- How Long do Butterfly Tail Goldfish Live?
+- How Many Years do Butterfly Tail Goldfish Live?

 Being one of the most unique breeds of all fancy goldfish, it’s the prominent tail that sets this fish apart from all the other goldfish species.